This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An umbilical cord Doppler is used to check blood flow through the umbilical cord.

-Preeclampsia and eclampsia may go away after the baby is born.
+Preeclampsia may go away after the baby is born.
 Healthcare providers may deliver your baby right away if he or she is full-term.
 He or she may need to be delivered early if you or the baby has life-threatening symptoms.

 Your baby may not grow as he or she should and may need to be delivered early.
 Placental abruption can occur if the placenta pulls away from the uterus too soon.
 This condition is life-threatening for your baby.
 Severe preeclampsia may cause seizures or coma.
 This condition is called eclampsia.
 Eclampsia is a life-threatening condition for you and your unborn baby.
 Preeclampsia and eclampsia can sometimes develop up to 30 days after you give birth.